WillSarsfield/RoboticArmDCF/README.txt

 The syntax ignores whitespace and is not case sensitive.
 I recommend spacing out the commands with whitespace to make them more readable.
 Commands must be separated by a semicolon.

+If you are still having issues feel free to email me at joseph.percival-2@student.manchester.ac.uk.